MuffinGroup/yet-to-be-named-game/README.md

 A small showcase: https://www.youtube.com/watch?v=O6B3gP3-5k4

-To run the project, install python and the pygame library, open it in VSC and run the main.py fileusing the python extension.
+To run the project, install python and the pygame library, open it in VSC and run the main.py file using the python extension.